 The population, predominantly animist, dedicated to the cult of the dead and ancestors, follow Theravada Buddhism.
 With 96% of the inhabitants practising it, this is considered the state religion.
 A small Muslim community, Cham (2%), also resides in the country, while Christianity is widespread in some mountain tribes.

-Cambodia 2019 is a real on-the-job training where photojournalist Gabriele Orlini brings his experience as a professional to bear to teach those who want to pursue this profession a few fundamental things.
-An example: do you know where money is exchanged in Asia?
+Cambodia 2019 is a real training on the travel where photojournalist Gabriele Orlini brings to bear his experience as a professional to teach those who want to enter this profession some basic things.
+One example: do you know where to change money in Asia?

 Cambodia 2019 is designed for a team of up to four people.

-Immersive and strenuous field work, getting hands and feet dirty, designed and developed for those photographers and reporters who want to enhance their experience, training and expertise in documentary photography, reportage, photojournalism and storytelling.
+Immersive and strenuous field work, getting hands and feet dirty, designed and developed for those photographers and reporters with a desire to increase their experience, training and expertise in documentary photography, reportage, photojournalism, storytelling.

-Each participant will be given a topic to develop: an authentic assignment to take home.
+Each participant will be assigned a topic to develop: a real assignment to take home.
 From the search for information to the planning of the work to its realisation.
 The aim is to acquire the processes and experiences of documentary photography under real-life conditions.
 Little theory, therefore, but a lot of experience.
 Because certain things cannot be learned unless you try them out with someone who already knows them.

-From the capital Phnom Penh, with a diversion to Kompong Luong, we will spend the night on the Tonlé Sap Lake, seeking hospitality among the local people who live in pile dwellings on the waters of the lake.
+From the capital Phnom Penh, with a detour to Kompong Luong, we will spend the night on Tonlé Sap Lake, seeking hospitality among the local people who live in stilts on the waters of the lake.

-At the end of the monsoon season, which makes it all the more accurate, we walk through the history of the country and the people who live there, in their homes, in their villages, off the beaten tourist track, and head east towards Kompong Chan, where the country’s largest Muslim community lives, amidst the ruins of the French colonial past.
+At the end of the monsoon season that makes everything more real, walking in the history of the country and the people who live there, in their homes, in their villages, off any tourist route we will go east to Kompong Chan, where the largest Muslim community in the country lives, amidst the ruins of the French colonial past.

-Stopping near Kratie and Kho Trong Island on the Mekong River, we pass through immense rice paddies and sugar cane plantations to reach the rolling hills of Mondulkiri, Cambodia’s wildest land.
+Stopping near Kratie and Kho Trong Island on the Mekong River, traveling through immense rice paddies and sugarcane plantations, we will arrive in the rolling hills of Mondulkiri, the wildest land in Cambodia.

-We spend our time with the proud Bunong, an animist who still worships their ancestors until we cross the jungle with the elephants, who have a home here with the Mahot, their guardians.
+We will consume our time with the proud Bunong, an animist people who still worship their ancestors, until we cross the jungle together with the elephants, who have a home here along with the Mahot, their guardians.

 Each participant, following their work, will come into direct contact with local communities and experience first-hand the situations and daily life that they will then go on to document.
 There will be no discounts for anyone: everyone must put themselves on the line to bring home the result.